CyberSource/cybersource-rest-client-dotnet/docs/SubscriptionsApi.md

 <a name="suspendsubscription"></a>
 # **SuspendSubscription**
-> InlineResponse2021 SuspendSubscription (string id, Object suspendSubscriptionRequest = null)
+> InlineResponse2021 SuspendSubscription (string id)

 Suspend a Subscription